Transiting Exoplanet Survey Satellite: Results

+C/2018 N1

 TESS started science operations on 25 July 2018.
 The first announced finding from the mission was the observation of comet C/2018 N1.

+Pi Mensae

 The first exoplanet detection announcement was on 18 September 2018, announcing the discovery of a super-Earth in the Pi Mensae system orbiting the star every 6 days, adding to a known Super-Jupiter orbiting the same star every 5.9 years.

+LHS 3844 b

 On 20 September 2018, the discovery of an ultra-short period planet was announced, slightly larger than Earth, orbiting the red dwarf LHS 3844.
 With an orbital period of 11 hours, LHS 3844 b is one of the planets with the shortest known period.
 It orbits its star at a distance of 932000 km.
 LHS 3844 b is also one of the closest known exoplanets to Earth, at a distance of 14.9 parsecs.

+HD 202772 Ab

-TESS's third discovered exoplanet is HD 202772A b, a hot Jupiter orbiting the brighter component of the visual binary star HD 202772, located in the constellation Capricornus at a distance of about 480 light-years from Earth.
+TESS's third discovered exoplanet is HD 202772 Ab, a hot Jupiter orbiting the brighter component of the visual binary star HD 202772, located in the constellation Capricornus at a distance of about 480 light-years from Earth.
 The discovery was announced on 5 October 2018.
-HD 202772A b orbits its host star once every 3.3 days.
+HD 202772 Ab orbits its host star once every 3.3 days.
 It is an inflated hot Jupiter, and a rare example of hot Jupiters around evolved stars.
 It is also one of the most strongly irradiated planets known, with an equilibrium temperature of 2100 K.

+HD 21749

 On 15 April 2019, TESS' first discovery of an earth-sized planet was reported.
 HD 21749 c is a planet described as "likely rocky", with about 89% of Earth's diameter and orbits the K-type main sequence star HD 21749 in about 8 days.
 The planet's surface temperature is estimated to be as high as 427 °C. Both known planets in the system, HD 21749 b and HD 21749 c, were discovered by TESS.
 HD 21749 c represents the 10th confirmed planet discovery by TESS.

+MAST Data collaboration

 Data on exoplanet candidates continue to be made available at MAST.
 As of 20 April 2019, the total number of candidates on the list was up to 335.
 Besides candidates identified as previously discovered exoplanets, this list also includes ten newly discovered exoplanets, including the five mentioned above.
 Forty-four of the candidates from Sector 1 in this list were selected for follow-up observations by the TESS Follow-Up Program (TFOP), which aims to aid the discovery of 50 planets with a planetary radius of R < 4 RE through repeated observations.
 The list of candidate exoplanets continues to grow as additional results are being published on the same MAST page.

+Changing to the Northern Sky

 On 18 July 2019, after the first year of operation the southern portion of the survey was completed, it turned its cameras to the Northern Sky.
 As of this time it has discovered 21 planets and has over 850 candidate exoplanets.